Serg70877/Cyber-Security-Notes/README.md

 - Can be accessed through Python bindings.

 ## Vulnerability Scanning
+### Port 21
+Usually associated with ftp
+- anonymous can occasionally be logged into without a password
+- Use telnet command

+### Port 21
+Usually associated with telnet
+- root can occasionally be logged into without a password
+- Use ftp command

 ### Ports 445 and 143
 These ports are associated with file sharing (SMB) and SQL Server
 - Sensitive info tend to be stored in these areas